 Ahrefs offers quite a collection of free SEO tools.
 You should definitely check out Ahrefs Webmaster Tools: It uncovers all of your organic keywords and backlinks and monitors your website’s SEO health for free.
 Plus, you can use it for all of the websites you own.

-If you want to get the most out of SEO, check out our premium plans, starting from $99/mo (or $83/mo if you pay annually).
+If you want to get the most out of SEO, check out our premium plans.
+Ahrefs recently introduced a new cheaper plan for as low as $29 per month.

 Google Search Console (GSC) is a tool that helps you monitor and troubleshoot your website’s appearance in Google’s search results.

-It’s one of the essential tools for SEO because it’s the only one that features search performance data straight from Google (although limited).
+GSC is the only tool that features search performance data straight from Google (although limited).
 Marketers use it to learn the exact amount of organic traffic they’re getting from that search engine.

 Key use cases